rafi/awesome-cli-binaries/README.md

 >   amd64, including latest tmux and fish.
 > - [.files](./.files/) - Dotfiles to copy to remote servers.
 > - [setup.sh](./setup.sh) - Script to provision remote servers.
+>
+> Or just browse the [catalog](#binaries)…

-## Use-case
+## Accompanying Provisioning Script

-Working on many remote servers?
+Use-case :bulb: Working on many remote servers?
 Can't install your favorite tools for some reason?
 With this repo, you can quickly upload them to a remote Linux server, together with comfortable pre-made configurations.

-## Setup

 > [!WARNING]
 > [`.files/*`](./.files/) will be copied to the remote server you provision with
-> this script, so make sure to backup the remote `~/.config` directory first.
+> this script, so make sure to backup the remote `~/.config` directory first, if
+> there's anything valuable there.

-### Option 1: Provision on Remote
+### Option ⟪1⟫ :space_invader: Provision from Remote

-❗ Login to the **remote server** and run:
+Login and run on **remote server**: (:warning: READ WARNING ABOVE BEFORE!)

 ```sh
 ssh my-remote-server
 curl -fL init.rafi.io | bash
 ```

-### Option 2: Provision From Workstation
+### Option ⟪2⟫ :computer: Provision from Workstation

 Prerequisites: Install [just] on your workstation. (macOS: `brew install just`)